 If you know that leaving your phone on the table or desk during an interview is a distraction, then why would you allow it to vibrate in your bag or pocket?
 Silencing the ringer, but allowing your phone to vibrate at every call, text or email, can disrupt the flow of conversation (and annoy your interviewer) as much as a ring tone.
 Completely silence or shut off your phone during an interview.

-Phone and video interviewing is the norm these days, so in addition to making sure you have reliable cellular reception/wifi, you should also find a quiet place that’s as distraction-free as possible (for your sake and the interviewer’s).
+Phone and video interviewing is the norm these days, so in addition to making sure you have reliable cellular reception/WiFi, also find a quiet place that’s as distraction-free as possible.

 Evaluate background noise.
 Are you sitting in a place (or — worse yet — walking) where there are sirens, honking horns, construction, chatter, barking, music etc.?
 Your phone can amplify the noise, interfering with the interviewer’s ability to understand you clearly (and hurt their ears).
 It can also throw you off in the middle of a response to a question.